Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

-Two main families of type II collagen exist in the supplement market.
-Hydrolyzed collagen (or collagen peptides) is obtained through enzymatic or chemical degradation.
-It provides free amino acids and absorbable dipeptides but loses its native three-dimensional structure.
-Studied effective doses range from 5 to 10 g per day.
+Two main families of collagen coexist on the market.
+Hydrolyzed collagen is obtained through enzymatic or chemical degradation.
+It supplies amino acids and short peptides but loses its three-dimensional structure, and its studied doses are counted in grams.

 In the Singular Formula